NykUser/MyZman/README.md

 # Notable points:
 Project uses Embedded fonts "ArialUnicodeCompact" & "VarelaRound-Regular", ArialUnicodeCompact is Arial Unicode MS with only Eng & Heb characters.

-MessageBox are centered to mouse Location with Centered_MessageBox class
+Message Boxs are centered to mouse Location with Centered_MessageBox class

 Round Button's are used for some of the controls